What Is the Ketogenic Diet, and Why Is It So Popular?

 Balance, consistency, and moderation all play a role in optimal health when adopting a healthy eating approach.
 This means it’s important to find an eating approach that works best for you, your routine, and your health goals, whether it’s keto or something else.

 For people with brain disorders and diabetes, the keto diet can potentially offer health benefits and a way to manage and prevent certain symptoms.
 But studies are inconclusive and inconsistent.
 For someone who just wants to lose weight, the long-term effects are still unknown.

 2. It’s more of a lifestyle than a diet.

 When you go into ketosis, you’re actually shifting your body’s metabolic format.
 These metabolic adaptations can make it difficult to “switch” back and forth to regular carbohydrate-based meals and snacks without gaining weight and upsetting metabolic balance.
 If you plan to go keto, you need to plan to go all in.

-Without whole grains, legumes, fruit, and a number of vegetables, the keto diet is typically low in fiber and deplete of many vitamins and minerals found in these foods.
+Without whole grains, legumes, fruit, and a number of vegetables, the keto diet is typically low in fiber, and it’s easy to become depleted of many vitamins and minerals.

 4. It eliminates added sugars.

-Eliminating added sugars is something we all need to embrace.
-The same goes for adding more healthy fats (like avocado and olive oil) into our everyday meals.
+Whether or not you decide to go keto, eliminating added sugars is something worth embracing.
+The same goes for adding more healthy fats (like avocado and olive oil) into everyday meals.

-5. It should be done under a doctor’s supervision at first.
+5. It should be done under a doctor’s supervision — especially at first.

-If you choose to attempt the keto diet, do so under a doctor’s supervision, at least at first.
+If you decide to try the keto diet, it’s best to do so under a doctor’s supervision, at least at first.
 Understanding where good fats come from (nuts, avocados, plant oils) and recognizing what foods contain carbohydrates is essential for proper adherence and success.